postmanlabs/postman-docs/src/pages/docs/sending-requests/capturing-request-data/interceptor.md

 ## Using the Interceptor with Postman's Chrome app

-> Postman's Chrome app is deprecated and no longer offers feature parity with Postman native.
-It is highly recommended that you switch to [Postman native](https://www.postman.com/downloads/).
+> Postman's Chrome app

 The Postman Chrome app's Interceptor functions as a proxy to capture HTTP and HTTPS requests.
 You can use Interceptor to capture requests made by your Chrome browser and send them to your Postman app's history.

 You can filter requests according to the URL by clicking the Interceptor icon in your browser, then applying a filter under **Filter requests**.

 You can use Interceptor to create a Postman collection for a web app or to debug your APIs.
-You can also use the Postman Chrome app in tandem with Interceptor to make and capture requests.
+You can also use the Postman Chrome app in tandem with Interceptor to make requests.

 To use Interceptor with Postman Chrome, you can take the following steps:

-1. [Install Postman](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop?) from the Chrome Web Store.
+1. [Install Postman](https://chrome.google.com/webstore/detail/postman/ from the Chrome Web Store.
-2. Install [Interceptor](https://chrome.google.com/webstore/detail/postman-interceptor/aicmkgpgakddgnaphhhpliifpcfhicfo/support?hl=en) from the Chrome Web Store.
+2. Install [Interceptor](https://chrome.google.com/webstore/detail/postman-interceptor from the Chrome Web Store.
 3. Open Postman, click on the Interceptor icon in the toolbar, and toggle to **On**.

 You can then browse your app or website and monitor requests as they stream in to your Postman history.